canonical/proxy-confdb-demo/README.md

 #### With `snapctl`

+Registry views can only be set if there is at least one snap on the system with a "custodian" role plug for that view.

 The commands take the form:
   - `snapctl set --view :<view-name> <dotted.path>=<value>`
   - `snapctl get --view :<view-name> [<dotted.path>] [-d]`